Waltrip High School: History

 In 1997 a portion of the Reagan High School boundary was rezoned to Waltrip.
 By the 2000s, Waltrip became majority Hispanic.

 Waltrip has become one of the highest performing comprehensive high schools in Houston ISD by being named "Recognized" by the Texas Education Agency, one of the few urban high schools in Houston ISD to receive such a designation.
 (Reference: Texas Education Agency website).

 Around 2012, each year a total of 400 students transfer from Booker T. Washington High School to Waltrip and Reagan.

 In 2015 Andria Schur got a job as the principal of a charter school in Dallas, Texas, causing her to leave her post as principal of Waltrip.
 Dale Mitchell, previously the principal of Sterling High School, became the principal of Waltrip.

 The campus began receiving a renovation around 2015.

-School song

-The Waltrip school song, "Our Waltrip High", was written by alumni Jon Enloe with music by Joe Stuessy, both from the Class of 1961.

-Neighborhoods served by Waltrip

-Neighborhoods served by Waltrip include Garden Oaks, Timbergrove Manor (Timbergrove Manor Civic Club and Timbergrove Manor Neighborhood Association), Shepherd Forest, Shepherd Park Plaza, Lazybrook, Shady Acres, most of Oak Forest, most of Cottage Grove, Candlelight Plaza and a small portion of the Houston Heights.

-A townhome complex called Cottage Grove is zoned to Waltrip.

-At one point, all of the Houston Heights was zoned to Reagan.
-In 1997, a small portion was rezoned to Waltrip.